I’m old-school and still keep a paper map in my top box. But getting a sat nav for my motorcycle has changed the way I ride.

 Some Garmin sat navs have “Real Directions,” which will give you directions based on points of interest, such as “turn left after the McDonalds.”

 However, TomTom has many more countries.
 If you want to travel outside of the UK and EU, then TomTom is probably better.

 These brands specifically target motorcycle riders and know what they want.
 You get great route planning tools to help you find the windiest, hilliest, most adventurous roads for your ride.

 TomTom has “Winding Routes” – you can decide if you want the fastest route or a winding route.
-You are able to set your “challenge level.”
+You can set your “challenge level.”

 Both products also provide the usual route planning tools, such as warning radars, points of interest, speed limit indicators, sharp curve warnings, the ability to record routes, and other alerts.

-TomTom also lets you set the sensitivity of the screen – great for when you are switching from summer to winter gloves.
+Both TomTom and Garmin let you set the screen’s sensitivity – great for when you are switching from summer to winter gloves.

 Pretty much everyone I’ve talked to agrees that TomTom software is easier to use.
 It scrolls better and is more intuitive to use, especially while on the road.

 Both options have voice commands, and both come with traffic and speed camera alerts at no extra cost.